emma-community/emma-backstage-plugins/README.md

 ### Additional notes

 - The PostgreSQL database data is persisted in a Docker volume named `db`.
-- The `backend` service uses environment variables for database connection and Emma API credentials.
+- The `backend` service uses environment variables for database connection and emma API credentials.

 By following these steps, you can easily build and run the Backstage application using Docker Compose.